-Moreover, this volume is unusual in bringing Jewish, and especially rabbinic, sources and perspectives together with Roman, Greek or Christian ones.
-This is a natural consequence of its being part of the research program « Judaism and Rome », which aims to study the impact of Roman imperialism upon Judaism in Antiquity, especially as far as the notions of power, law and citizenship (or memberhip with a given people) are concerned.
-This particular volume is part of a more general endeavour to bring together historians of the Roman world and scholars working on rabbinic literature, a field that tends to remain a bit secluded due to the hermetic and technical character of the rabbinic sources.
-Instead of being organized according to the nature of the sources dealt with in each chapter – Roman, Greek, Jewish, Christian, etc. ; or literary, iconographic, numismatic, etc. – this book is divided into thematic sections that bring together different perspectives on similar topics, sometimes within the same paper.
+This volume is also unusual in bringing Jewish, and especially rabbinic, sources and perspectives together with Roman, Greek or Christian ones.
+This is a natural consequence of its being part of the research program « Judaism and Rome », which aims to study the impact of Roman imperialism upon Judaism in Antiquity, especially as far as the notions of power, law, and citizenship (or membership within a given people) are concerned.
+This particular volume is part of a broader endeavour to bring together historians of the Roman world and scholars of rabbinic literature, a field that tends to remain secluded due to the hermetic and technical character of rabbinic sources.
+Instead of being organized according to the nature of the sources dealt with in each chapter – Roman, Greek, Jewish, Christian or literary, iconographic, numismatic – this book is divided into thematic sections that bring together different perspectives on similar topics, sometimes within the same chapter.

-I need to emphasize from the outset that the Jewish sources pertaining to Rome are replete with thoughts concerning the nature of Roman power, its strengths and weaknesses, as well as criticism of Rome, and speculations regarding its downfall.
-As Adiel Schremer notes in his book Brothers Estranged: Heresy, Christianity, and Jewish Identity in Late Antiquity : « Throughout late antiquity, the “significant other” for Palestinian rabbis remained the Roman Empire, and one of the religious issues with which they were most occupied was the Empire’s power and the religious challenge that it posed to God’s sovereignty ».
-Of course there were also Jews who sided with the Romans, such as the famous Tiberius Julius Alexander, Philo’s nephew, who was a Roman citizen, became procurator of Judea in 46 under Claudius, prefect of Egypt in 66 under Nero, and ended up being Titus’ advisor and commander of all the forces (praefectus castrorum) during the siege of Jerusalem in 70.
-Here was a Jew who achieved a successful career in the service of the empire… And there were other Jews, both before the first century CE and afterwards, who participated in local civic institutions, in the Roman imperial administration and probably also in the Roman army, although these cases are more difficult to document.
-Yet, most of the Jewish sources that have come down to us considered Rome – Roman power, Roman victories, Roman hegemony – to be problematic and challenging in one way or another.
+I must emphasize from the outset that the Jewish sources pertaining to Rome are replete with musings over the nature of Roman power, its strengths and weaknesses, as well as criticisms of Rome, and speculations regarding its downfall.
+As Adiel Schremer notes in his book Brothers Estranged: Heresy, Christianity, and Jewish Identity in Late Antiquity : « Throughout late antiquity, the “significant other” for Palestinian rabbis remained the Roman Empire, and one of the religious issues with which they were most occupied was the empire’s power and the religious challenge that it posed to God’s sovereignty ».
+Of course, there were also Jews who sided with the Romans.
+For example, the famous Tiberius Julius Alexander, Philo’s nephew, who was a Roman citizen, became procurator of Judea in 46 under Claudius, prefect of Egypt in 66 under Nero, and eventually served as Titus’ advisor and commander of all the forces (praefectus castrorum) during the siege of Jerusalem in 70.
+Here is an example of a Jew who pursued a successful career in service of the empire.
+And he was not alone.
+There were other Jews, both before the 1st century CE and afterwards, who participated in local civic institutions, in the Roman imperial administration, and likely in the Roman army as well (although these cases are more difficult to document).
+Nevertheless, most of the Jewish sources that have come down to us considered Rome – Roman power, Roman victories, and Roman hegemony – to be problematic and challenging in one way or another.

-Yet Jews were not alone and isolated in their mostly negative perception of Roman power, and their ways of dealing with it need to be compared to other, often more nuanced ways of perceiving Roman power and coping with it found among provincials, as well as to critical views stemming from within Roman society.
+Jews were neither alone nor isolated in their mostly negative perception of Roman power, and their ways of dealing with it need to be compared to other, often more nuanced ways of perceiving Roman power and coping with it found in provincial discourses, as well as to self-critical views stemming from Roman society itself.